 - Stir through the sugar.50 grams granulated sugar

 - Using floured hands press the mixture into a ball of pastry dough.
 If the dough is sticky just sprinkle in some extra flour.
 Gently knead the dough for a few seconds just until it has come together into a smooth-ish ball.
-Wrap in cling film and place in the refrigerator for at least 30 minutes to chill. [the pastry can be prepped a day or two in advance]
+Wrap in cling film or baking paper and place in the refrigerator for at least 30 minutes to chill. [the pastry can be prepped a day or two in advance]

 Meanwhile prepare the filling: